joelacus/deluge-web-dark-theme/README.md

 sudo nano <PATH>/index.html
 ```

-&nbsp;&nbsp;&nbsp;and add the following meta tag on the empty line 19 in the header:
+&nbsp;&nbsp;&nbsp;and add the following meta tag on the empty line 19 in the header (This prevents scaling issues on mobile devices):

 ```
 <meta name="viewport" content="width=device-width, initial-scale=1, minimum-scale=1, maximum-scale=1">
 ```

-&nbsp;&nbsp;&nbsp;This prevents scaling issues on mobile devices.

 5. Restart the deluge docker container: